 Guide

-The reason the classical framework worked is that it described a business where:
+The classical unit-economics model worked because it described a business with a specific structure:

-- Variable cost per customer is dominated by hosting and support, both of which scale sublinearly with revenue.
-Doubling customers does not double infrastructure cost; it adds 20–40%.
+- Variable cost per customer was dominated by hosting and support, both scaling sublinearly with revenue.

 What changes with AI